forestry-labs/distillML/README.md

 Even with a heatmap or conditional plots, two dimensional summaries may be difficult to interpret.
 The function `localSurrogate` provides a local summary of how changes in a pair of features affect the predictions of the model by providing a simple decision tree summary.
+In the plots below, the left tree represents the "Frontal Lobe" and "Sex" pair, while the right tree represents the "Frontal Lobe" and "Rear Width" pair.

 ``` r
 local.surr <- localSurrogate(forest_interpret,